 Reflections on a Seville winter break

 I hope this post helped you decide if Seville in winter is for you or not.
-There is definitely a lot of cool stuff to experience that you won’t find at other times of the year.
+There is definitely a lot of cool stuff to experience that you won’t find at other times of the year and it’s one of the best Andalucia winter destinations in my opinion.

 Especially the Christmas/Reyes celebration and New Year’s Eve, but also delicious snacks that you only find in the winter like grilled chestnuts and Roscón de Reyes.